Internal medicine

 Main Antihypertensive Drugs

-ARBs Telmisartan, Olmesartan, Azilsartan Kidney and heart protective effects, for those with comorbid diabetes
+ARB Telmisartan, Olmesartan, Azilsartan Renal and cardiac protective effects, for patients with comorbid diabetes

-ACE inhibitors Enalapril, Perindopril Similar to ARBs, side effect of dry cough
+ACE inhibitor Enalapril, Perindopril Similar to ARBs, side effect of dry cough

-Calcium channel blockers Amlodipine, Cilnidipine One of the first-line treatments, stable antihypertensive effect
+Calcium Channel Blocker Amlodipine, Cilnidipine One of the first-line treatments, stable antihypertensive effect

 Diabetes

-Diabetes is a condition characterized by chronic hyperglycemia due to insufficient insulin action, and the estimated number of patients and pre-diabetics in Japan is approximately 20 million.
+Diabetes is a disease in which chronic hyperglycemia persists due to insufficient insulin action, and the estimated number of patients and pre-diabetics in Japan is approximately 20 million.

 Diagnostic Criteria for Diabetes